oroinc/platform/src/Oro/Component/Action/Resources/doc/actions.md

 **Alias:** flash_message

 **Description:** Add flash message to session flash bag.
 Provides ability to show flash messages on frontend.
-Messages are passed through translator.
+Messages are passed through a translator by default, but it can be disabled via the `translate` parameter.

 **Parameters:**
+ - message - a message;
- - message - message itself, will be passed to translator;
+ - message_parameters - (optional) message parameters;
- - message_parameters - (optional) message parameters, that will be passed to translator as second argument;
+ - translate - (optional) whether a message is a translation key and it should be passed to a translator.
+The default value is `true`;
  - type - (optional) message type applicable for Flash Bag.
-Set to info by default;
+The default value is `'info'`;

 **Configuration Example**
 ```